Who's Behind Listverse?

-At the end of 1993 the cult started secretly manufacturing the nerve agent sarin and later VX gas.
-They also attempted to manufacture 1000 automatic rifles but only managed to make one.
+At the end of 1993 the cult started secretly manufacturing the nerve agent sarin and later gas.
+They also attempted to manufacture 1,000 automatic rifles but only managed to make one.
 Aum tested their sarin on sheep at a remote ranch in Western Australia, killing 29 sheep.
-Both sarin and VX were then used in several assassinations (and attempts) over 1994-1995.
-Most notably on the night of 27th June 1994, the cult carried out the world’s first use of chemical weapons in a terrorist attack against civilians when they released sarin in the central Japanese city of Matsumoto.
+Both sarin and VX were then used in several assassinations (and attempts) from 1994 to 1995.
+Most notably on the night of June 27, 1994, the cult carried out the world’s first use of chemical weapons in a terrorist attack against civilians when they released sarin in the central Japanese city of Matsumoto.
 This Matsumoto incident killed seven and harmed 200 more.
 However, police investigations focused only on an innocent local resident and failed to implicate the cult.
-11 cult members have been sentenced to death, although none of the sentences have been carried out, nor the time and date for the executions to take effect has been publicly established.
+Eleven cult members have been sentenced to death, although none of the sentences have been carried out, nor the time and date for the executions to take effect has been publicly established.

 4. Restoration of the 10 Commandments

 The full name of this cult is the Movement for the Restoration of the Ten Commandments of God.
 The Movement for the Restoration of the Ten Commandments of God was a breakaway group from the Roman Catholic Church that formed in Uganda in the late 1980s.
 As the name implies the group strongly emphasized the Ten Commandments.
 This emphasis meant they even discouraged talking: out of fear of breaking the commandment about giving false witness.
 They also believed that their strict adherence to the Ten Commandments would be advantageous after the apocalypse.